 All general age and study permit prerequisites apply - see Admissions and Important Information for International Applicants.

-New students register in the EAP Program after taking an English assessment, the OCELA (Okanagan College English Language Assessment).
+New students register in the EAP Certificate courses after taking an English assessment, the OCELA (Okanagan College English Language Assessment).
 Students will be placed in the program according to their OCELA score.

 Students are not normally permitted to take the OCELA more than once during a 12-month period.